ccnmtl/compiled/content/articles/print-is-device.md

 ```

 ### Navigation:
-Site navigation, breadcrumbs, and click prompts are irrelevant on paper, and there is not need to have them be printed out.
-Design them in modular fashion so that they can be eliminated from the print version without breaking the overall layout of the page.
+Site navigation, breadcrumbs, and click prompts are irrelevant on paper, and there is no need to print them out.
+Design them in modular fashion so they can be eliminated from the print version without breaking the overall layout of the page.
 This post, for example, has a print stylesheet that removes the screen-specific elements when you <a href="javascript:window.print()">print this page.</a>

 ### Hypertext links: